winitzki/scall/tutorial/programming_dhall.md

 An alternative encoding of a recursive type is known as the **Mendler encoding**.
 We show it only for reference, as there is no particular advantage in using the Mendler encodings in Dhall.
 The lazy evaluation in Dhall already gives all possible shortcuts and performance improvements when working with recursive types.
-The Mendler encoding does not appear to provide any performance improvements.

 ```dhall
 let MFix : (Type → Type) → Type